EngrIBGIT/Empowering-HR-Insight-Dynamic-Dashboard-Analysis-for-Peak-Performance-at-GreenTech-Innovation/README.md

 1. Investigate employee engagement based on factors such as education qualification, age range, gender, marital status, recruitment source, and department.
 2. Examine the evolution of employee engagement over time.
 3. Determine whether a correlation exists between engagement and satisfaction, along with other variables.
-4. Explore employee performance in relation to education qualification, age range, gender, marital status, and department.
+4. Explore employee performance to education qualification, age range, gender, marital status, and department.
 5. Analyze how employee performance changes over time.
 6. Investigate whether a correlation can be established between performance and engagement as well as other variables.
-7.

 ## Methodology:
 ### Data Description:
 GreenTech Innovation's employee dataset includes the following attributes: